 China’s coal imports from other key suppliers, such as Russia and Mongolia, had been curtailed by limited rail capacity, while shipments from Indonesia had been hindered by rainy weather.
 That led some utility operators to recently import thermal coal from Kazakhstan.
 China’s first imports of U.S. coal were in June and July.
 China imported 197.69 million metric tons in the first eight months of 2021, down 10 percent for the year, despite August coal imports rising by more than a third.
 Coal imports from Russia roughly doubled year-over-year in the first eight months to 21 million metric tons.
 Coal from the U.S. quadrupled to 5.7 million tons in the period.

 China’s power shortages are due to a combination of factors, including a shortage of coal, a flawed electricity pricing mechanism, the instability of renewable energy, and surging production activities due to increased demand resulting from the global economic recovery from coronavirus lockdowns.
 Also affecting power consumption is China’s public relations campaign to reduce coal generation during the lead-up to the Beijing Olympics.
 The supply problems related to the power crunch, however, has made China realize that it needs to make changes to provide more domestic coal production, institute mid- to long-term supply contracts for coal imports, and provide a better pricing mechanism for electricity.
-Despite, its problems with insufficient coal, China will still not import coal from Australia despite releasing Australian coal in bondage at China’s ports.
+Despite releasing Australian coal in bondage at China’s ports to make up for their shortfall, China still refuses to import coal from Australia.